pravvvv/Dataquest_Data_Scientist_Path/README.md

 * Calculate the summary metrics and plot the same for the years 2015 and 2016

   &nbsp; &nbsp; <b><i>Libraries used : pandas,matplotlib,numpy</i></b>

+### 9. <a href="https://github.com/pravvvv/Dataquest_Data_Scientist_Path/blob/main/Predicting%20Car%20Prices.ipynb">Predicting Car Prices using machine learning (KNN)</a>

+Using the attributes available from the dataset (UCI machine learning repository) we try to predict car prices.
+In this project I create a model using KNN algorithm .

+* Univariate model
+* Multivariate model
+* Hyperparameter tuning